alexandrebarsacq/alexandrebarsacq.github.io/_posts/2019-04-27-building-an-inner-tent.markdown

 ## Finished product presentation
 I made a shelter to keep ticks out, and ease transition to tarp camping.
 This shelter is at the limit between a net tent and a bivy bag.
 It's a clone of the [MLD Bug Bivy 2 ](https://mountainlaureldesigns.com/product/bug-bivy-2/).
 The shelter is intended to be used under a tarp.

 The shelter was entirely designed in [FreeCAD](https://www.freecadweb.org/) before any sewing took place.
+You can access all the CAD files on [github](https://github.com/alexandrebarsacq/nettent).
 ![](/assets/pictures/nettent/cad/3d_side.png)

 The shelter was then sewn and made a reality.